jupyter/nbclassic/docs/source/public_server.rst

 This document describes how you can
 :ref:`secure a jupyter server <notebook_server_security>` and how to :ref:`run it on a public interface <notebook_public_server>`.
-As NbClassic is Jupyter Server Extension that is intended as an intermediary project while users migrate from Notebook 6 to Notebook 7, this document makes references to configuration files carried over from the classic Jupyter Notebook which will be executed when running nbclassic.
-For more general documentation regarding the Jupyter Server that NbClassic uses please visit the `Jupyter Server documentation <https://jupyter-server.readthedocs.io/en/latest/index.html>`_, specifically the section on `Running a public Jupyter Server <https://jupyter-server.readthedocs.io/en/latest/operators/public-server.html>`_.
+For general documentation on Jupyter Server, please visit the section on `Running a public Jupyter Server <https://jupyter-server.readthedocs.io/en/latest/operators/public-server.html>`_.

 .. important::